 - Establishment of governance structure to ensure proper oversight of outsourced activities

 The team spent the first phase gathering information to guide development of the sourcing strategy.
-We explore departmental and corporate sourcing philosophy, future vision for the firm, skill sets within the internal team as well as PV demand for the near and medium terms.
-We also collect financial and compliance information for the client in order to understand baseline conditions as we prepare a business case to support actions taken.
+We explored departmental and corporate sourcing philosophy, future vision for the firm, skill sets within the internal team as well as PV demand for the near and medium terms.
+We also collected financial and compliance information for the client in order to understand baseline conditions as we prepared a business case to support actions taken.